Strengthening Mental Well-Being

 211 Alberta

-211 Alberta is an essential service that helps Albertans find the right resource or service for whatever issue they need help with, at the right time.
+211 Alberta is an essential service that helps Albertans find the right resource or service to meet their needs, at the right time.

 Period Promise

-Period Promise addresses period poverty in our communities through the distribution of free menstrual products, while also challenging the stigma around menstruation.
+Period Promise addresses period poverty in our communities by distributing free menstrual products, while also challenging the stigma around menstruation.

 Agency Partners